Force

 • Changes in velocity encompass various scenarios, such as initiating motion from a state of rest, accelerating, or decelerating.

-• There are four fundamental forces that account for all the forms of pulling and pushing between things in the Universe.
+• Four fundamental forces account for all the forms of pulling and pushing between things in the Universe.

 • The electromagnetic force is responsible for interactions between charged particles, such as electrons and protons, and is fundamental to electrical and magnetic phenomena.